 Working with in8, organisations reach a clear understanding of what their workforce really needs in order to feel enthusiastic about their work.
 Communication improves and stress reduces.
 Employees feel motivated, more valued and therefore they contribute more.
 Ultimately this is reflected in reduced absenteeism, increased productivity and profitability for the business.

 Working with in8, individuals are better equipped to deal with life’s ups and downs.
-They cope with situations that they might previously have found challenging.
-They can recognise unhelpful patterns of behaviour and implement techniques to improve their situation.
-This leads to them overcoming fears and inhibiting beliefs.
-They are able to build stronger relationships, let go of anxiety and generally feel more positive and optimistic.
+You will find that you can cope better with situations that you might previously have found challenging.
+You will be able to recognise unhelpful patterns of behaviour and implement techniques to improve your situation.
+This leads to you overcome fears and limiting beliefs.
+You will be able to build stronger relationships, let go of anxiety and generally feel more positive and optimistic.

 We have a lot of experience working with couples.
 Relationships work best when each partner is actively helping the other to get their innate needs met – we call this “Mutual Needs Satisfaction”.
 This does not necessarily mean through shared interests – in fact there are many successful relationships where the couples apparently have little in common.
 But the relationship still works because there is mutual support for each other’s needs.
 We can help you to take practical steps to rebuild trust and support in struggling relationships.